jsantiago611/quartz-bible/content/index.md

 ---
 title: Welcome to my Digital Study Bible
 ---
-Choose a Bible Book below and click/tap on anything that interests you:
+Choose a Bible Book below and click/tap on anything that interests you.

 [[Ephesians]]